gscdist/GscLabBlockchainApp/README.md

 # Troubleshooting

-If you encounter these errors during deployment, try these resolutions:
+If you encounter these errors during deployment, try these resolutions.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/troubleshooting3.PNG)

 If you receive the error message shown below that the network is over capacity, then the service was not created.